catchorg/Catch2/docs/limitations.md

 This section outlines some missing features, what is their status and their possible workarounds.

 ### Thread safe assertions
-Because threading support in standard C++98 is limited (well, non-existent), assertion macros in Catch are not thread safe.
+Catch2's assertion macros are not thread safe.
 This does not mean that you cannot use threads inside Catch's test, but that only single thread can interact with Catch's assertions and other macros.

 This means that this is ok
 ```cpp